AvniKal/HousePricePrediction-ak/README.md

 - 🧹 **Data Preprocessing** – Handle missing values, encode categorical data, and scale features.
 - 📈 **Model Training** – Train regression models to learn housing price relationships.
 - 🎯 **Performance Evaluation** – Use evaluation metrics like RMSE/R² (depending on the approach).
-- 🤖 **Prediction** – Ready-to-use model for estimating house prices on new data.
+- 🤖 **Prediction** – Ready to use model for estimating house prices on new data.

 ---